phoenix-rtos/phoenix-rtos-doc/kernel/proc/overview.md

 ## Implementation structure

-The process and thread management subsystem is located in the `src/proc` subdirectory.
-The routines related to context switching are implemented in the HAL.
+The process and thread management subsystem is located in `phoenix-rtos-kernel/proc/`.
+Context switching routines are implemented in the hardware abstraction layer.